 - the access to voluntary work

-As mentioned under point 'A political evolution' (2.1), the law on the rights of volunteers of 2005 has been revised on its tenth birthday by the Minister of Social Affairs Maggie De Block and Minister of Work Kris Peeters, because it led to some interpretation- and other problems for volunteers and/or voluntary organisations.
-The cabinet therefore approved a new law on volunteering at 20 July 2018.
-This new law aims to better protect both volunteers and organisations that unite volunteers and tries to give them a clearer statute.
+As mentioned under point 'A political evolution' (2.1), the law on the rights of volunteers of 2005 has been revised on its tenth birthday by the Minister of Social Affairs Maggie De Block and Minister of Work Kris Peeters, because it led to some interpretation- and other problems for volunteers and/or voluntary organizations.
+The Ministers therefore approved a new law on volunteering at 20 July 2018.
+This new law aims to better protect both volunteers and organizations that unite volunteers and tries to give them a clearer statute.
 The renewed law:

-- relieving the administrative burden for volunteers and voluntary organisations by trying to cut back on the regulations that prevent young people to take initiative
+- relieving the administrative burden for volunteers and voluntary organizations by trying to cut back on the regulations that prevent young people to take initiative;

 - strengthening the competences of youth volunteers, for example through training initiatives.
 A specific attention should be paid to an appropriate training of volunteers working with special target groups, for example youth volunteers working with children in poverty;

-Flemish authorities campaign for the promotion of volunteer work in Flanders in collaboration with the Vlaams Steunpunt Vrijwilligerswerk (Flemish Support Centre for Volunteer Work) and the Provinciale Steunpunten (Provincial Support Centres).
+Flemish authorities campaign for the promotion of volunteer work in Flanders in collaboration with the Flemish Support Centre for Volunteer Work (Vlaams Steunpunt Vrijwilligerswerk) and the Provincial Support Centres (the Provinciale Steunpunten).

 18 November 2016, the Flemish Government approved a coordinated policy on volunteering across different policy domains, including youth.